 YouTube’s Policy on Violent or Graphic Content: support.google.com/youtube/answer/2802008

 This only rarely results in channel suspensions.
 YouTube has a high tolerance for violence provided there is some kind of context (e.g., you are reporting on people being attacked during a riot), though it is likely violent and graphic videos will be age-restricted and made ineligible for monetization.
 If the main purpose of the video however, is to shock people that could cause problems unless your video was clearly fictional

 YouTube’s Policy on Hate Speech: support.google.com/youtube/answer/2801939

-It is actually quite difficult to get a channel suspension for this.
+It is actually quite difficult to get a channel suspension for this (Edit 2022: This has changed.
+Hate speech terminations are now much more common).
 You have to be actively promoting violence against or hatred for a specific group based on their race or ethnic origin, religion, disability, gender, age, veteran status, sexual orientation/gender identity.